 Township functions relating to zoning, planning and economic development are performed by the Zoning Administrator and Planner.
 The Zoning Administrator responds to general questions from the public; processes site plans, rezoning requests and special land uses; performs zoning inspections; issues land use permits; addresses code enforcement.
 The Planner reviews site plans, rezoning requests and special land uses.
 Both provide support staff to the Township Board, Planning Commission, Zoning Board of Appeals and Township Committees.
 All Township Officials and Staff serve in a quarter time, or less capacity.
-Detailed contact information is posted at Township Hall and on their website, http://charlevoixcounty.org/norwood.asp
+Detailed contact information is posted at Township Hall and on the township website www.norwoodtwp.org.